beejjorgensen/bgc/src/bgc_part_6000_man_signal.md

 ### Description {.unnumbered .unlisted}

-How's _that_ for a function definition?
+How's _that_ for a function declaration?

 Let's ignore it for a moment and just talk about what this function does.